Sales taxes in Canada

 Every province except Alberta has implemented either a provincial sales tax or the Harmonized Sales Tax.
 The federal GST rate is 5 percent, effective January 1, 2008.

 The territories of Yukon, Northwest Territories, and Nunavut have no territorial sales taxes, so only the GST is collected.
-The three northern jurisdictions are heavily subsidized by the federal government, and their residents receive some additional tax concessions due to the high cost of living in the north.
+The three northern jurisdictions are partially subsidized by the federal government, and their residents receive some additional tax concessions due to the high cost of living in the north.

 Provincial sales taxes

 Separate provincial sales taxes (PST) are collected in the provinces of British Columbia, Saskatchewan, Manitoba (retail sales tax or RST) and Quebec (Quebec sales tax or QST, French: Taxe de vente du Québec or TVQ).
-Prince Edward Island switched to a HST on April 1, 2013, the same date that British Columbia reverted to a separate GST/PST after their adoption of a HST in 2010 was rejected in a referendum.
+Prince Edward Island switched to a HST on April 1, 2013, on the same day that British Columbia reverted to a separate GST/PST, from a short-lived HST that was put in place in 2010 but rejected by voters in a referendum soon after.
 Goods to which the tax is applied vary by province, as does the rate.
 In all provinces where the provincial sales tax is collected, the tax is imposed on the sale price without GST (in the past, in Quebec and in Prince Edward Island, PST was applied to the combined sum of sale price and GST).
-Of the provincial sales taxes, only the QST (and the HST) are value-added; the rest are cascading taxes.
+Of the provincial sales taxes, only the QST is a value-added tax.